PyDTS: A Python Package for Discrete-Time Survival Analysis with Competing Risks and Optional Penalization: Model and Methods

-We let $T$ denote a discrete event time that can take on only the values $\{1,2,\ldots,d\}$ and $J$ denote the type of event, $J \in \{1,\ldots,M\}$.
-Consider a $p \times 1$ vector of baseline covariates $Z$.
+Assume $T$ is a discrete random variable of event time that can take on only the values $\{1,2,\ldots,d\}$ and $J$ denotes the type of event, $J \in \{1,\ldots,M\}$.
+Consider a $p \times 1$ vector of time-independent covariates $Z$.
+The setting of time-dependent covariates will be discussed later.
 A general discrete cause-specific hazard function is of the form